-The Elementary School Program (grades 3 – 5, ages 8 – 11) is a day program only that addresses the needs of students who are having difficulty acquiring literacy skills.
-The program develops skills in oral and written expression, comprehension, study skills, mathematics and art.
-A key feature of this program is a daily tutorial consisting of two students per teacher.
-The maximum class size is six and the school day ends at 2:30 PM.
+The Elementary School Program (ages 7 – 12) is a day program that addresses the needs of students who are having difficulty acquiring literacy skills.
+The program uses a multi-sensory approach to develop skills in oral and written expression, comprehension, study skills, mathematics, drama, music and art.
+A key feature of this program is our daily 1:1 language skills intensive support class.
+The typical class size is six students or less.

-The High School Program (grades 10 – 12) offers college and university preparatory courses that follow the requirements of the Nova Scotia Public School Program.
-Class sizes are limited to eight students and adaptive strategies are designed to meet individual needs.
-Graduates receive their graduation diplomas from the Nova Scotia Department of Education.
-Many proceed to post-secondary studies at colleges and universities.
+The High School Program (grades 10 – 12) offers courses that fully meet the requirements of the Nova Scotia Public School Program.
+Landmark East School provides an exceptional education experience that offers students the opportunity to develop their abilities, skills and the self-confidence to become enthusiastic independent learners capable of transitioning successfully to post-secondary education.
+Average class size is typically eight students or less and teachers use adaptive strategies designed to meet individual needs.
+Graduates are awarded their diplomas by the Nova Scotia Department of Education.
+Most Landmark East graduates continue their post-secondary studies at college and university.